sashawasha1337/Segfaults/README.md

 ## 📧 Contact

-For any inquiries or feedback, please reach out to the project team at **[your-email@example.com]**.
+For inquiries or feedback, reach out to the project team at **[your-email@example.com]**.

 ---

-Would you like to add any specific acknowledgments, links, or additional sections?
-Let me know if you want to enhance this further!
+Would you like any additional sections (e.g., acknowledgments, troubleshooting tips)?
+Let me know if you'd like further refinements!